MORGANTOWN ART ASSOCIATION

 Besides painting, I enjoy gardening and reading.
 I’m involved with my church, Suncrest

-UMC, and currently serve as president of the Service League of Morgantown.
+currently serve as president of the Service League of Morgantown.

 AVA GAA-OJEDA KESSLER